fishhot75012/pool_ltcdoge/README.md

 # pool_ltcdoge
 Test Pool Merged Mining Litecoin Dogecoin
+Part one: the first functional brick of the Stratum server, integrated into a pool structure adapted to Litecoin and Dogecoin